ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Assuming that a content provider does intend to allow intermediaries to participate in content streaming, and does intend to provide some level of privacy for endpoints, there are a number of possible tools, either already available or still being specified.
 These include

-* Server And Network assisted DASH {{DASH-SAND}} - this specification introduces explicit messaging between DASH clients and network elements or between various network elements for the purpose of improving the efficiency of streaming sessions by providing information about real-time operational characteristics of networks, servers, proxies, caches, CDNs, as well as DASH client’s performance and status.
+* Server And Network assisted DASH {{MPEG-DASH-SAND}} - this specification introduces explicit messaging between DASH clients and network elements or between various network elements for the purpose of improving the efficiency of streaming sessions by providing information about real-time operational characteristics of networks, servers, proxies, caches, CDNs, as well as DASH client’s performance and status.
 * "Double Encryption Procedures for the Secure Real-Time Transport Protocol (SRTP)" {{RFC8723}} - this specification provides a cryptographic transform for the Secure Real-time Transport Protocol that provides both hop-by-hop and end-to-end security guarantees.
 * Secure Media Frames {{SFRAME}} - {{RFC8723}} is closely tied to SRTP, and this close association impeded widespread deployment, because it could not be used for the most common media content delivery mechanisms.
 A more recent proposal, Secure Media Frames {{SFRAME}}, also provides both hop-by-hop and end-to-end security guarantees, but can be used with other transport protocols beyond SRTP.